creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 $$ \gamma \in [0,1] $$ is a discount factor and $$S_t$$ is the set of samples used for training at time $$t$$.

- Three instantaneous hardness are used :
+The three instantaneous hardness used to calculate DIH and compared are:
 * the loss : $$l(y_i,F(x_i; w_t))$$, where $$l(·, ·)$$ is a standard loss function and $$F(·; w)$$ is the model where $$w$$ are the model parameters
 * the loss change between two consecutive time steps : $$ \|l(y_i,F(x_i; w_t))-l(y_i,F(x_i; w_{t-1}))\| $$
 * the prediction flip (the 0-1 indicator of whether the prediction correctness changes) between two consecutive time steps : $$ \| 𝟙[\hat{y}^t_i = y_i]- 𝟙[\hat{y}^{t-1}_i = y_i]\| $$, where $$\hat{y}^t_i$$ is the prediction of sample $$i$$ in step $$t$$, e.g., $$ \arg\max_j F(x_i; w_t)[j]$$ for classification.

 ![](/collections/images/CL_DIH/DIH_vs_SPL.jpg)

-Compared to DIH instantaneous hardness is very less stable so as the training and it requires extra inference steps of a model over all the samples.
+Compared to DIH, instantaneous hardness is i) much less stable during training and ii) requires extra training and inference steps by a model over all the samples.

 ## Properties

-DIH can vary a lot between different samples allowing their selection.
+DIH can vary a lot between different samples facilitating their discrimination, and so helping to select the most informative samples.
 When it is smaller, the samples are more memorable, i.e. easy to learn, while a larger DIH means that the samples are harder to retain.

 ![](/collections/images/CL_DIH/sample_separation.jpg)
-The curve shape is explained by a cyclic learning rate.
+The the large steps in the curves are explained by a cyclic learning rate.
 We clearly see the gap between the training dynamics of red samples that are harder and blue samples that have smaller DIH.
-Moreover, the variance of sample with larger DIH is bigger showing that a local minima is not found for them and it is necessary to revisit them often, same conclusion regarding the prediction flip that is higher.
+Moreover, the variance of samples with larger DIH is bigger showing that a local minima is not found for them.
+It is thus necessary to revisit them often, and the same conclusion can be made regarding the prediction flip that is higher for the same samples.

 ![](/collections/images/CL_DIH/early_information.jpg)